ibm-cloud-docs/vpc/snapshots_vpc_create.md

 {:ui}

 In the UI, you can create a snapshot of a {{site.data.keyword.block_storage_is_short}} volume that you attached to a running virtual server instance.

-The snapshots UI is available only in these regions:  Sydney (au-syd), and Japan (jp-osa).

 ### Creating a snapshot from the list of snapshots
 {: #snapshots-vpc-create-from-list}